Where smart software meets expert accounting.

 Understanding tax on dividends

-If you take a higher salary than the relevant National Insurance (NI) thresholds, both employer’s and employee’s NICs would be payable.
-Many limited company owners combine dividend payments with a low salary to operate their business and their personal finances tax-efficiently.
-You can check out our article “How much should I take as a salary?“ for further information.
+Many Limited company owners combine dividend payments with a low salary to operate their business and their personal finances tax-efficiently.
+You can check out our article "How much should I take as a salary?" for further information.

 {{ltd-guide}}